dansmyers/Networks/Sprint-3-Sockets_and_Apps/Examples/1-Express.md

 - The final line actually creates the listening server on port 80.

-To run the app, use
+To run the app, use the big green run button at the top of the page.
+This is equivalent to typing

 ```
-prompt$ node app.js
+prompt$ node .js
 ```

-Open another terminal and type
+You should see the "Web View" pane open and display "Hello World!".
+You can also open another terminal and type

 ```
 prompt$ curl http://localhost:80